zerxfox/Webroot-Manager/README.md

 # Webroot-Manager [en]

 **Webroot Manager** analyzes each module for the presence of a `webroot` directory and automatically creates a web interface for interacting with modules.

+## Technical Requirements:
+- Android 10+
+- Magisk, Apatch, or KSU
+- A terminal, such as Termux

 ## Launching Webroot Manager
 1. **Via the Action Button** (available from Magisk v28.0).